bingeli1212/nitrile-preview/doc/DOC-diagram.md

   shape.protractor {sx:0.5,sy:0.66} (0,0)
   ```

-- (c) For each shape, the 'theta' can be added to express the angle of rotation
+c.
+For each shape, the 'theta' can be added to express the angle of rotation
   around the origin.
 The angle is a number in degrees, where a position number
   expresses the rotation in the direction of unter-clockwise.